-Portimão, the second largest town in the Algarve, is the thriving commercial and residential support to the resorts of Praia da Rocha and Alvôr.
+Portimão, the second largest town in the Algarve, is the thriving commercial and residential support to the resorts of Praia da Rocha and Alvor.
 It is a town that has had to reinvent itself several times throughout its history.
-It’s more recent incarnations include the fishing and canning centre of the 1960’s and the hot spot for mass tourism in the 70’s and 80’s.
+Portimão has a rich and varied history, dating from pre-historic times, with fascinating megalithic vestiges to be seen at Alcalar, just to the west of the town.
+Its more recent incarnations include the fishing and canning centre of the 1960s and the hot spot for mass tourism in the 70s and 80s.
 In recent years Portimão has become a vibrant, cosmopolitan town with excellent facilities for tourists and residents alike.
-Badly affected by the global crash, Portimão is now finding it's feet again and there are some fabulous small and local businesses breathing new life into the fabric of the town.
+After turbulent economic times, Portimão is now finding its feet again and there are some fabulous small and local businesses breathing new life into the fabric of the town.

 Famous for the shopping along the pedestrianised streets of the town centre in times past, now the centre is home to independent shops and cafés rather than chain stores.
 For a shopping centre experience, visit Aqua Portimão on the outskirts of town where the usual high street brands can be found.
 The Portimão Arena regularly hosts excellent concerts and sporting events.
 The riverside Museum and Theatre add immensely to Portimão's cultural agenda which features music programmes that run the gamut from opera to avant garde jazz, from fado to rock.

 The heart of Portimão is perhaps to be found along the riverfront.
 Here you can find visitors and residents alike enjoying a coffee in the sunshine and a stroll along the waterfront.
 The town museum, known as the sardine museum is here, offering a fascinating insight into the vital role played by the sardine industry in the area.
 We strongly recommend a visit.